shawna-p/mysterious-messenger/docs/distributions.rst

     If False, the game will use the default route select screen, which has options to play Tutorial Day or a basic Casual Story route.
 In most cases, you will have a custom route select screen that leads to your own route, and so this variable should be True.

 `persistent.real_time`
     If True, the game will wait in real-time to unlock story items like chats and phone calls.
 If False, completing a story item will unlock the next one in sequence.
 You may also want to provide a toggle for the player to turn this on and off as they like. **If you provide a toggle, you MUST remove this line**, otherwise you will reset the player's preference on every launch of the program.
+See :ref:`Game Extras` below for an example of an existing toggle for the player.

 Game Extras